Food On Book

 1 reconstituted dried egg or 1 sparkling egg (1 sparkling egg)

 Preheat oven to 355 degrees.
 Butter an eight-inch round cake pan and line the bottom with parchment paper, buttering the paper additionally.
 Sift the flour into a blending bowl.
 Rub in the softened butter.
 Add sugar, carrot, and raisins and mix well.
-Make a well inside the aggregate and drop it inside the egg and water or milk.
+Make a well inside the aggregate and drop it into the egg and water or milk.
 Mix until the whole thing is included.
 The combination may be sticky.
 Scoop this into the baking pan—Bake for 45 mins.
 Remove from oven and let cook for 10 minutes.
 Then turn out onto a twine baking rack.

 Source: Adapted from the British National Trust